xiby/MyLeetcode/README.md

 This is the most disgusting problem I have met.
 I know that there must be some bug. but I didn't realise that the test data is so disgusting.
 However, the mistake I made is mainly on the boundry.
 And I finally know why problem 9 may have some problems.

 Time Complexity:O(n)

+## Container With Most Water

+At the very first, I even can't understand the problem.
+And then, after carfully reading, I understood what kind of problem I should solve.
+Just find the rectangle whose area is the widest.
+I didn't try the most commen method, because I think it would run out of time.
+So, I used this kind of method <a href=https://segmentfault.com/a/1190000008824222>click me to see method</a>. without any accident, I got accept.
+TimeComplexity:O(n)